 Every company has a unique way of determining how much you pay for auto insurance.
 It’s called “rating” and it’s an incredibly complex process—so complex that we’d both fall asleep this instant if we started explaining it.

 That’s why price comparison is your best bet.
 As long as you compare two identical types of coverage and all your personal and vehicle information is the same, you’ll see the difference between one company and another.
-To get the most out of your price comparison you can read our guide full of tips on how to compare auto insurance rates to find the best value.
+To get the most out of your price comparison you can compare auto insurance rates to find the best value.

 Don’t be a Crazy Couponer